Agnès Varda: Vagabond (1985)

+Kung-Fu Master!
+(1988)

+Kung-Fu Master! is a 1988 French drama film directed by Agnès Varda.
+The narrative centers on Mary-Jane, a woman in her forties, who becomes romantically involved with Julien, a 14-year-old boy and classmate of her daughter, Lucy.
+The film delves into themes of unconventional love, societal taboos, and the loneliness of adulthood, offering a nuanced portrayal of complex human emotions.
+Jane Birkin stars as Mary-Jane, with Mathieu Demy, Varda's son, portraying Julien, and Charlotte Gainsbourg as Lucy, adding depth to the familial dynamics explored in the story.
+The film's title references Julien's fascination with the arcade game "Kung-Fu Master," which serves as a recurring motif, symbolizing his youthful escapism and the generational gap between the two protagonists.

+Kung-Fu Master! was selected to compete for the Golden Bear at the 38th Berlin International Film Festival, highlighting its critical recognition.
+Although polarizing due to its subject matter, the film remains a bold exploration of taboo relationships and human vulnerability, cementing Agnès Varda's reputation as a fearless storyteller who refuses to shy away from difficult questions.

 Jacquot de Nantes (1991)

 In 1991, shortly after her husband Jacques Demy's death, Varda created the film Jacquot de Nantes, which is about his life and death.
 The film is structured at first as being a recreation of his early life, being obsessed with the various crafts used for filmmaking like animation and set design.
 But then Varda provides elements of documentary by inserting clips of Demy's films as well as footage of him dying.
 The film continues with Varda's common theme of accepting death, but at its heart it is considered to be Varda's tribute to her late husband and their work.

 The Gleaners and I (2000)

 Les Glaneurs et la Glaneuse (The Gleaners and I), a documentary, focuses on Varda's interactions with gleaners (harvesters) who live in the French countryside, and also includes subjects who create art through recycled material, as well as an interview with psychoanalyst Jean Laplanche.
 The film is notable for its fragmented and free-form nature along with it being the first time Varda used digital cameras.
 This style of filmmaking is often interpreted as a statement that great things like art can still be created through scraps, yet modern economies encourage people to only use the finest product.